gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 ![Gruntwork Preflight Checks on GitHub](/img/guides/reference-architecture/configuration-guide/preflight-checks.png)

-Once your form is filled in and pushed to GitHub, our GitHub automations will take over.
+Once your form is filled in and pushed to GitHub, our automations will take over via GitHub Actions.
 You'll notice a special GitHub check called _Preflight Checks_ that will run against your `reference-architecture-form.yml` file and flag any errors for you directly in your pull request, like so:

 ![Gruntwork Preflight Checks](/img/guides/reference-architecture/configuration-guide/preflight-checks-preview.png)